FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

   Lencze-Shima:
     target: https://datatracker.ietf.org/doc/html/draft-lencse-bmwg-rfc2544-bis-00
     title: "An Upgrade to Benchmarking Methodology for Network Interconnect Devices - expired"
-#{::comment}
-#
-#    MB118: This was expired since 2020.
-Please remove.
-Idem for all similar entries
-#
-#    VP: Hmm, ok.
-#
-#    MK: Disagree.
-It is still a useful reference.
-Marking as expired,
-#          but keeping it here.
-Can we add following entry:
-#
-#          [Lencze-Shima] Lencse, G., "Benchmarking Methodology for IP
-#          Forwarding Devices - RFC 2544bis", Work in Progress,
-#          Internet-Draftdraft-lencse-bmwg-rfc2544-bis-009 March 2015.
-#          (Expired.)
-#
-#    VP: DONE201: Delete or update or replace the active item.
-#
-#{:/comment}
   Lencze-Kovacs-Shima:
     target: http://dx.doi.org/10.11601/ijates.v9i2.288
     title: "Gaming with the Throughput and the Latency Benchmarking Measurement Procedures of RFC 2544"